-The Group Operational & Resiliency Risk Management Committee (GORRC) is the committee established at the Group-level that is tasked to oversee the operational risk framework and policies to ensure they are appropriate for the size and complexity of the current and future operations of CIMB Group and make recommendation to the GRCC for approval.
-GORRC oversees and monitors the overall operational risk control environment of CIMB Group and reports to GRCC on material operational risks.

-perception by the stakeholders about the Group's business practices, conduct or financial condition.
+The Group Operational and Resiliency Risk Management Committee (GORRC) is the committee established at the Group-level that is tasked to oversee the operational risk framework and policies to ensure they are appropriate for the size and complexity of the current and future operations of CIMB Group and make recommendation to the GRCC for approval.
+GORRC oversees and monitors the overall operational risk control environment of CIMB Group and reports to the GRCC on material operational and reputational risks.
+Reputation risk is defined as current or prospective risk to earnings and capital arising from the adverse perception by the stakeholders about the Group's business practices, conduct or financial condition.